Medications: A Double-Edged Sword

 For medications to be safe and effective, they must be taken at a particular dosage, at specified times, and for a specific period of time.
 There are many reasons why patients don’t receive medications as prescribed.
 A patient, for example, may perceive that the medication has caused or will cause some adverse event, is confused about why and how to take the medication, or finds it inconvenient to take the medication.

 Several states offer pharmaceutical assistance programs for low-income seniors who are not Medicaid-eligible.
 Pharmacists can assist seniors in obtaining medications through these programs.
-(Food stamps and rental assistance can also help by making addi-tional money available for medications.)
-Medicare outpatient prescription drug benefit changes may also provide assistance with certain medication costs to a select group of older people when they go into effect in 2006.
+(Food stamps and rental assistance can also help by making additional money available for medications.)
+Medicare outpatient prescription drug benefit changes begun in 2006 may also provide assistance with certain medication costs to some older people.

 The sale of herbal products in the U.S. is largely unregulated.
 Companies that sell these products are not required to demonstrate their safety and effectiveness.
 Some herbal ingredients are not listed on the packaging or the listing may be incomplete or inaccurate, so you may not know what you are taking.
 Although some herbal and other natural products may be beneficial in some instances, they can have significant and sometimes unpredictable side effects.
 Many herbals also interact with prescription and over-the-counter medicines.
 For example, ginkgo biloba, frequently used for memory loss, may interact with blood thinners, high blood pressure medications, and certain pain relievers such as ibuprofen and naproxen.
 To avoid problems with herbal medicines, talk to your doctor or pharmacist about any herbals you use or are considering using.